Mogran/u-boot-2016.09-FS2416/README.md

 # How to use this?

-- 1. compiler source code
+- Compiler source code
 	- make distclean
 	- make fs2416_defconfig
 	- make

-- 2. ISP (In System Program)
+- ISP (In System Program)
 	- use H-JTAG to write u-boot-spl.bin to the first 8Kb of Nandflash
 	- use H-JTAG to write u-boot.bin to addr at the begin of 8KB of Nandflash.